-Those of you who understand how your holding tanks work know that bacteria and enzymes are a crucial element to maintaining clog and odor-free tanks.
+Many people don't fully grasp that bacteria and enzymes are a crucial element to maintaining clog and odor-free tanks.
 If you aren't familiar with this concept, you can learn more about how bacteria are a crucial element in reducing solid waste and reducing RV toilet odors.
-If you understand this concept, you can clearly see how The Geo Method would interfere with waste break down and odor reduction in your holding tank.
+If you fully understand this concept, you can clearly see how The Geo Method would interfere with waste break down and odor reduction in your holding tank.

-Unfortunately, aerobic bacteria that effectively break down solid waste and eliminate odors by releasing carbon dioxide and oxygen (the kind you really want in your tank), will likely die off in a baking soda-rich environment created by Calgon.
+Unfortunately, aerobic bacteria that DO effectively break down solid waste and eliminate odors by releasing carbon dioxide and oxygen (the kind you really want in your tank), will likely die off in the high ph environment created by Calgon.

 Simply put, with The Geo Method you are reducing the chances your solid waste will get adequately digested.
-Furthermore, you will potentially increase the ability of anaerobic bacteria to create strong toilet odors.
+Furthermore, it is likely that if used as a regular treatment, you will actually increase the ability of anaerobic bacteria to create strong toilet odors.